 While not as colorful as some reptiles, leopard geckos can appear in a few different patterned morphs or variations.
 Certain colors are more desired and valuable (for example, Albino leopard gecko), while the normal coloration found in the wild is readily available and most affordable.

 Besides coming in a variety of color morphs, leopard geckos can derive from bloodlines that grant a larger size.
 In fact, if a male leopard gecko comes from a giant bloodline, he may reach nearly a foot in length at maturity!

 Normally, hatchlings measure 3 to 4 inches long, while adult females are 7 to 8 inches, and males are 8 to 10 inches.

-On average, a leopard gecko can range in cost from as little as to over 0 for the rare and highly desirable color morphs.
+On average, these geckos can range in cost from as little as to over 0 for the rare and highly desirable color morphs.

-Initial startup costs for a habitat with all the furnishings will run you around $200, since these are small lizards and don’t require much space.
+Initial startup costs for a Leopard Gecko habitat with all the furnishings will run you around $200, since these are small lizards and don’t require much space.